bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ##### Random intercept only model

 The most common use of random effects in habitat selection analysis is the use of a random intercept.
 As described in the manuscript, this does not account for variation in the slope coefficients, which is problematic.
+Here, we will allow the intercepts to vary, which accommodates different sample sizes and thus different ratios of used to available samples per each individual (not a major issue in this contrived setting of all individuals having the same sample size).
+However, if we allowed the random effect variance to be estimated we would get shrinkage towards the mean, which we do not want in this case.
+Therefore, we will fix the random effect variance to a large value to ensure there is no shrinkage.

 ``` r